Members

 MA Philosophy Student

-Diggory is a MA student conducting research into intimate relationships with artificial intelligence.
+Diggory conducted research into intimate relationships with artificial intelligence.
 His goal is to help build a future for AI relationships that is equitable and kind.